grafft/grafft.github.io/_i18n/en/pages/teaching.md

 <a href='https://www.hse.ru/en/'>National Research University Higher School of Economics</a>, Faculty of Computer Science, Moscow, Russia
 * Seminar on Intelligent Data Mining
 * Scientific advisor of PhD these:
-  - Alexey Kovalev (2022, "Development of methods and algorithms for neuro-symbolic representation of scenes in multimodal tasks")
+  - Alexey Kovalev (2022, <a href='https://www.hse.ru/sci/diss/682448753'>"Methods and algorithms of neuro-symbolic scene representation in multimodal tasks"</a>)

 <a href='https://eng.rudn.ru/?ysclid=lltio4bjo1767975563'>Peoples’ Friendship University of Russia</a>, Department of Computer Science, Moscow, Russia
 * Lectures on Intelligent Dynamic Systems, Theoretical Computer Science, and Intelligent Data Analysis